 In March 2016, the FASB issued ASU No. 2016-09, "Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting".
 The ASU includes multiple provisions intended to simplify various aspects of the accounting for share-based payments.
-Excess tax benefits for share-based payments will be recorded as a reduction of income taxes and reflected in operating cash flows upon the adoption of this ASU.
-Excess tax benefits are currently recorded in equity and disclosed on the statement of cash flows as financing activity under the current rules.
+Excess tax benefits for share-based payments are recorded as a reduction of income taxes and reflected in operating cash flows upon the adoption of this ASU.
+Excess tax benefits were recorded in equity and as financing activity prior to adoption of this ASU.
 In addition, the guidance allows for a policy election to account for forfeitures as they occur rather than on an estimated basis.
 This guidance is effective for annual and interim reporting periods of public entities beginning after December 15, 2016 with early adoption permitted.
-The Company may early adopt this accounting guidance in fiscal 2017 or as required in fiscal 2018.
+The Company adopted this guidance prospectively as of October 1, 2016.
+As a result of this adoption we recorded a reduction of income tax expense from excess tax benefits on stock option exercises of \$38,000 and \$427,000 for the three and twelve months ended September 30, 2017, respectively.